Last updated May 2026

 For years the knock on Henry was the loading.
 You had to drop the magazine plunger and feed rounds in through the front of the tube, which made topping off in the field clumsy.
 The side gate models fixed that.
 Now you can run rounds in either way, which is the way Henry should have done it from the start.

 The brass-receiver Side Gate H024 is the one most people picture when somebody says Henry.
-It is heavier than a Marlin and the brass takes care to keep clean, but the trigger out of the box is better than what you get on most $1,500 rifles.
-Henry’s quality control is genuinely good, the kind where you do not feel like you need to immediately tear the gun apart to fix something.
+It’s heavier than a Marlin and the brass takes care to keep clean, but the trigger out of the box is better than what you get on most $1,500 rifles.
+Henry’s quality control is genuinely good, the kind where you don’t feel like you need to immediately tear the gun apart to fix something.

 The customer service story is also real.
 Henry will answer the phone, fix things under warranty without making you feel like a problem, and ship it back fast.
 That counts for something at this price point.

-Best For: Anyone who wants the prettiest lever gun they can get for under a grand and does not need to scope it low.
+Best For: Anyone who wants the prettiest lever gun they can get for under a grand and doesn’t need to scope it low.

 3. Winchester Model 94 Deluxe Sporting: Best Heritage